Office of the Executive Director for Operations (EDO)

 - Deputy Executive Director for Reactor and Preparedness Programs

-- Deputy Executive Director for Materials, Waste, Research, State, Tribal, and Compliance Programs
+- Deputy Executive Director for Materials, Waste, Research, State, Tribal, Compliance, Administration, and Human Capital Programs

 Executive Director for Operations

 The Executive Director for Operations is the chief operating officer of the Commission, and is authorized and directed to discharge the operational and administrative functions necessary for the day-to-day operations of the agency.
 This includes supervising and coordinating policy development, agency operational activities, and implementation of Commission policy directives.